Stedoss/ossapi/docs/grants.rst

 Scopes
 ------

 Some endpoints require a scope other than the default ``Scope.PUBLIC``.
 For instance, the :meth:`~ossapi.ossapiv2.Ossapi.friends` endpoint requires the ``Scope.FRIENDS_READ`` scope.
-To access this endpoint, specify the relevant scope when you instantiate :class:`~ossapi.ossapiv2.Ossapi`:
+To be able to access this endpoint, specify the relevant scope when you instantiate :class:`~ossapi.ossapiv2.Ossapi`:

 .. code-block:: python